nopnop2002/esp-idf-parallel-tft/README.md

  I2S parallel is the fastest when drawing to consecutive addresses.
  However, REGISTER I/O parallel is the fastest when drawing to non-contiguous addresses.
  When using REGISTER I/O parallel, GPIO from D0 to D7 is 1 to 31.(GPIO0 is boot mode pin)
+ I2S parallel is suitable for image-intensive applications.
+ REGISTER I/O parallel is suitable for character-intensive applications.
  GPIO parallel is most slow.
 - CONFIG_WIDTH
 - CONFIG_HEIGHT